The $8,000,000 job description 📋

-What to write in the job description, where to find them, and how to make them say "yes".
+How to hire unconventional marketers, where to find them, and how to make them say "yes".

-And the #1 reason companies fail at hiring marketers?
-The job description itself:
+And the #1 reason companies keep hiring the wrong ones?
+The job description itself.

 ❌ “5-7 years of experience in B2B SaaS”